gravity-ui/dashkit/README.md

 ### Menu

-You can specify custom dashkit widget overlay menu in edit mode
+You can specify custom DashKit widget overlay menu in edit mode

 ```ts
 type MenuItem = {